Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 reflects her partner collapsing to his seat.
 Taking a moment to process what just happened, she looks down dejectedly before the scene fades.

 What does this mean?
-Was she soulkilled?
 Playing a simulation?
 And what about the infinite loop program that wraps the video?
+Could this be an 8-bit peak into Mikoshi/Soulkiller?

 At least to me, it seems Melissa has been caught in the same prison as V, who's one-way ticket is measured in calibur.